 Workload.
 In addition to lectures, discussion, activities, and labs noted above, the course involves:

 15 Pages reading per week (but lots of pictures!)

 5 pages of writing per semester

-Geog 1502 has been a fully online course for many years and uses a mix of approaches.
-It is mostly asynchronous in that each week has a topical focus and the readings, lectures, and labs can be done within a week-long window.
+Geog 1502 has been fully online course for many years and uses a mix of approaches.
+It is mostly asynchronous.
+Each week has a topical focus and the readings, lectures, and labs can be done within a week-long window.
 Some activities and the two exams have a shorter window of one to three days for completion.
 See the syllabus for details!